 - Section 2.
-No member school of this Association shall be permitted to participate in a game, contest, or meet against a school of college standing.
-Non-athletics: Members in good standing in local FFA chapters, or similar organizations, who have graduated or withdrawn from a school, may continue to represent that school in chapters or club activities as the rules of the respective state organization permit. - Section 3.
+No member school of this Association shall be permitted to participate in a game, contest, or meet against a school of college standing. - Section 3.
 No member school shall compete in any interstate tournament or meet, in which three or more schools participate, unless such event has been sanctioned by all interested state associations through the National Federation.